Predicting Human Behavior in Unrepeated, Simultaneous-Move Games

 Instead, we evaluate a given model on a given dataset by \emph{likelihood}.
 That is, we compute the probability of the observed actions according to the distribution over actions predicted by the model.
-The higher the probability of the actual observations according to the prediction output by a model, the better a prediction we say that the model made.
-This takes account of the full predicted distribution; in particular, given a particular observed distribution, the prediction that maximizes the likelihood score is the observed distribution itself.\footnote{Although the likelihood is what we are interested in conceptually, in practice we operate on the log of the likelihood to avoid precision problems.
-Since log likelihood is a monotonic function of likelihood, a model that has higher likelihood than another model will always also have higher log likelihood, and vice versa.}
+The higher the probability of the actual observations according to the prediction output by a model, the better the model predicted the observations.
+This takes account of the full predicted distribution; in particular, for any given observed distribution, the prediction that maximizes the likelihood score is the observed distribution itself.\footnote{Although the likelihood is the quantity that interests us, in practice we operate on the log of the likelihood to avoid numerical precision problems that arise in dealing with exceedingly small quantities.
+Since log likelihood is a monotonic function of likelihood, a model that has higher likelihood than another model will also have higher log likelihood, and vice versa.}